ANOVA (Analysis of Variance)

 Assumption Diagnostics

-A residual Q-Q plot is displayed below the ANOVA table.
-The Q-Q plot compares the distribution of residuals against a theoretical normal distribution.
+The pooled residual Q-Q plot compares all residuals against a theoretical normal distribution.
 Points falling close to the diagonal line suggest approximate normality.
 Departures such as heavy tails or skewness are visible in the shape of the deviation from the line.
+Because this plot combines residuals from all groups, it can mask departures that affect only some groups.

 In two-way ANOVA, residuals are computed from the fitted values of the selected model.
 When the interaction term is included, the model fits a separate mean for each cell, so residuals equal deviations from cell means.
 When the interaction term is excluded, the main-effects-only model produces different fitted values, and the residuals reflect deviations from those predictions.
-The choice of model therefore affects the Q-Q plot.
+The choice of model affects both the pooled and per-group Q-Q plots.

 Error Messages